rohankumarp/Mini-Project-technocolab/README.md

 # Mini-Project-technocolab
-This is the mini project for the technocolab internship
+This gui application gives us the weather forecast for any place and for next five consecutive days.